hyperupcall/bake/README.md

 ## Why?

-Notwithstanding the fact that Make was not built to be a task runner, Makefiles are commonly used for running tasks

-Make is inflexible and not ergonomic.
-Let's use what makes the most sense: Bash
+Make is not meant to be used as a task runner.
+Why not use what already makes sense: Bash

 All you have to do is create a `Bakefile.sh`